ashisherc/bunyan-transport/README.md

 # To do
 * More website support
-* Option to filter log fields to be sent to logentries

 ### Contribute
 Currently bunyan-transport supports only logentries stream, other log website support to be added.
 Feel free to contribute.